jackie-daytona/jackie-daytona/README.md

 ## Hello there 👋

-I’m Danny — welcome to my GitHub page!
-You’ll find a few projects here showcasing what I’ve learned while studying Computer Science at Oregon State.
-As I’ve improved as a programmer, some of my earlier work doesn’t quite reflect where I’m at now, so I’m *finally* taking the time to revisit and improve a few of those projects (while adding a new one!) to better represent my current skills.
+I'm Danny -- welcome to my GitHub page!
+You’ll find a few projects here that reflect what I’ve learned and built while earning my Computer Science degree from Oregon State University.
+Since graduating, I’ve been revisiting and improving some of my earlier work — and adding new projects — to better reflect where I’m at now as a developer.

 #### I'm currently working on...
 * Revamping a "chess variant" final project from my Intro to CS II class to add full game functionality, a GUI, and cleaner logic